pcarbo/genetic-data-analysis-rcc-1/episodes/pca-project.md

 is the number of PCs computed.

 A simple matrix multiplication completes the projection of the test samples onto the embedding defined by the PCs.
-The only annoying problem is the small number (<1%) of missing genotypes that make the matrix multiplication less straightforward.
-Here we simply set the missing entries to zero after centering the columns of the matrix.

 ```R
 source("misc.R")